youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

 By

-- modifying `run.py` so that on computes:
+- modifying `run.py` so that one computes:

     ```python
     [Q,pol] = m.PI()